theRenard/Docker/Section_2.md

-# What i've learned so far
+# What I've learned so far

 ## Dockerfile example